ibm-cloud-docs/key-protect/monitor-sysdig-metrics.md

 {{site.data.keyword.keymanagementservicefull}}.
 {: shortdesc}

 {{site.data.keyword.mon_full_notm}} records data on the operations that occur inside of {{site.data.keyword.cloud_notm}}.
-You can use this service to gain operational visibility into the performance and health of your applications, services, and platforms and to comply with regulatory audit requirements.
-In addition, you can be alerted about API requests to {{site.data.keyword.keymanagementserviceshort}} as they happen.
+This service allows you to gain operational visibility into the performance and health of your applications, services, and platforms.
+You can use its advanced features to monitor and troubleshoot, define alerts based on API response codes, and design custom dashboards.

 For more information regarding the {{site.data.keyword.mon_short}} service, see the [getting started tutorial for {{site.data.keyword.mon_full_notm}}](/docs//Monitoring-with-Sysdig?topic=Monitoring-with-Sysdig-getting-started-monitor){: external}.

+## What metrics are available?
+{: #kp-metrics}

+You can use {{site.data.keyword.mon_short}} to track the type of API requests being made in your service instance as well as the latency of the requests.

+The following contains examples of metrics that can be measured in your {{site.data.keyword.mon_short}} dashboard:

+- Total requests being made in your
+  {{site.data.keyword.keymanagementserviceshort}} instance
+- Successful vs failed API requests categorized by API type
+- API request latency over time
+- Total API requests categorized by response code

 ## Before you begin
 {: #operational-metrics-considerations}